Performance and Improvement

 Focus on Performance

 Common performance metrics are a key aspect of making systems change possible.
-Members of the Board’s Workforce Systems Effectiveness Committee—which includes representatives from the Abell Foundation, Annie E. Casey Foundation, Harry and Jeanette Weinberg Foundation, Associated Black Charities, Baltimore’s Promise, and the Mayor’s Office of Employment Development— have developed a proposed set of Tier 1 Common Performance Metrics to track the progress of the city’s workforce system over time.
-These proposed metrics, found here, are open for public comment until November 24, 2018 and will cover the following areas:
+Members of the Board’s Workforce Systems Effectiveness Committee—which includes representatives from the Abell Foundation, Annie E. Casey Foundation, Harry and Jeanette Weinberg Foundation, Associated Black Charities, Baltimore’s Promise, and the Mayor’s Office of Employment Development— have developed a set of Tier 1 Common Performance Metrics to track the progress of the city’s workforce system over time.
+The draft of the proposed metrics were open for public comment for three weeks and cover the following areas:

 - enrollment and completion of training programs